syncfusion-content/windowsforms-docs/WindowsForms/QTP/Installation-and-Deployment.md

-> Note: The fully qualified name is the name of the file mentioned with its complete path.
+N> The fully qualified name is the name of the file mentioned with its complete path.

 Any event that is triggered while working with a Syncfusion control, either by the user or the program activity, will be handled by the corresponding method in the custom library (DLL) given as the <DllName> tag under the <Control> tag.